 If you experiment with different threads you can develop some really interesting effects.

-My book The Visual Guide to Crazy Quilting Design: Simple Stitches, Stunning Results shares detailed practical methods on how to design and make a crazy quilt.
-Topics such as fabric choice, tricky challenges like balancing colour, texture and pattern, and how to create a sense of movement to direct your viewer’s eye around the block are covered in detail.
-I also explain how to stitch and build decorative seam treatments in interesting and creative ways.
+My book The Visual Guide to Crazy Quilting Design: Simple Stitches, Stunning Results shares detailed practical methods about how to design and make a crazy quilt.
+From fabric choice, to balancing colour, texture, and pattern, in order to balance and direct the eye around the block.
+I cover how to stitch, build decorative seam treatments in interesting and creative ways.
 My book is profusely illustrated as my aim is to be practical and inspiring.

 Follow Pintangle and have it delivered to your inbox